AIResearchLab/kobuki_docker/README.md

 docker compose up
 ```

-## Setup for building the container on device
+## Setup for building the container on device running

 Clone this reposiotory